 Where to stay in the Old Town?

 If you want to stay in the center of Lagos close to bars, restaurants, some beaches, and the harbour staying in the Old Town is the best option for you.
+Choosing the best area for your trip will make a big difference to your stay.
+See our Guide to Choosing the Best Accommodation in Lagos.
 There are plenty of hotels and hostels to choose from.
 In the peak season (July to September) it’s highly recommended to book your accommodation a couple of months in advance.

 - Budget | Olive Hostel Lagos | The 17 Hostel | Topcity Hostel & Suites |